-- 2.1 If, following the meeting held in accordance with sub-clause 1.1. above, the Student's Tutor considers that sufficient grounds exist for an application to the relevant Faculty or Department for permission to proceed to the fourth year of study despite failure to achieve the standard required by the Faculty or Department so to proceed, they shall submit such an application on behalf of the Student. - 2.2 Notwithstanding the provisions of sub-clause 2.1 above, the Student may make an application to the relevant Faculty or Department on his or her own behalf, if the relevant Faculty or Department will accept such an application, despite the fact that the Student's Tutor does not consider that there are sufficient grounds for such an application. - 2.3 If an application to the relevant Faculty or Department for permission to proceed to the fourth year of study despite failure to achieve the standard required by the Faculty or Department so to proceed is successful, under either paragraph 2.1 or paragraph 2.2 above, the Student shall be permitted by the College, subject to any other applicable University requirements, to continue in residence for the fourth year of study. - 3 Application to the University's Examination Access and Mitigation Committee - 3.1 If, following the meeting held in accordance with sub-clause 1.1. above, the Student's Tutor considers that sufficient grounds exist for an application to the EAMC in relation to the Student's examination result, they shall submit such an application on behalf of the Student.
-A Student may also make an application direct to the EAMC. - 3.2 If an application to the EAMC results in the Student obtaining the standard required by the relevant faculty or department to proceed to the fourth year of study, the Student shall be permitted by the College, subject to any other applicable University requirements, to continue in residence for the fourth year of study. - 4 Application under the University's review procedure for review of undergraduate examinations and certain other qualifications (the review procedure) - 4.1 If, following the meeting held in accordance with sub-clause 1.1. above, the Student's Tutor considers that sufficient grounds exist for an application under the review procedure, he or she shall submit such an application on behalf of the Student. - 4.2 Notwithstanding the provisions of sub-clause 4.1 above, the Student may make an application under the review procedure on his or her own behalf despite the fact that the Student's Tutor does not consider that there are sufficient grounds for such an application.
+- 2.1 If, following the meeting held in accordance with sub-clause 1.1. above, the Student's Tutor considers that sufficient grounds exist for an application to the relevant Faculty or Department for permission to proceed to the fourth year of study despite failure to achieve the standard required by the Faculty or Department so to proceed, they shall submit such an application on behalf of the Student. - 2.2 Notwithstanding the provisions of sub-clause 2.1 above, the Student may make an application to the relevant Faculty or Department on his or her own behalf, if the relevant Faculty or Department will accept such an application, despite the fact that the Student's Tutor does not consider that there are sufficient grounds for such an application. - 2.3 If an application to the relevant Faculty or Department for permission to proceed to the fourth year of study despite failure to achieve the standard required by the Faculty or Department so to proceed is successful, under either paragraph 2.1 or paragraph 2.2 above, the Student shall be permitted by the College, subject to any other applicable University requirements, to continue in residence for the fourth year of study.

+3 Application to the University's Examination Access and Mitigation Committee

-4.3 If an application under the review procedure results in the Student obtaining the standard required by the relevant Faculty or Department to proceed to the fourth year of study, the Student shall be permitted by the College, subject to any other applicable University requirements, to continue in residence for the fourth year of study.
+- 3.1 If, following the meeting held in accordance with sub-clause 1.1. above, the Student's Tutor considers that sufficient grounds exist for an application to the EAMC in relation to the Student's examination result, they shall submit such an application on behalf of the Student.
+A Student may also make an application direct to the EAMC. - 3.2 If an application to the EAMC results in the Student obtaining the standard required by the relevant faculty or department to proceed to the fourth year of study, the Student shall be permitted by the College, subject to any other applicable University requirements, to continue in residence for the fourth year of study.